ValRCS/RCS_Data_Analysis_Python_09_2019/Git_Workflow.md

 * git reset --hard SHA1 where SHA1 is SHA1 of the revision you want

 * git pull to get back to HEAD revision

+## Reset to master branch

+* git fetch --all
+* git reset --hard origin/master
+Note: this will overwrite any changes you might have made to the files locally

 ### Various workflows: https://www.atlassian.com/git/tutorials/comparing-workflows